seal-research/OmniCode/README.md

 #### Java Support
 * **Note**: Bug Fixing and Test Generation agents also support Java repositories, including Java-specific build and test tooling.
 Please note that this is an experimental feature and may not always function correctly.
 In order to set up Java support, a few additional steps are needed:

-0. Download data from huggingface (it is expected to be placed under multiswebench/mswebench_dataset)
+0. Download data from huggingfaec (it is expected to be placed under multiswebench/mswebench_dataset)
 1. Add desired repo into `target_repos` and `repo_file_map` in `multiswebench/prepare_eval`
 2. From the multiswebench directory, `run python prepare_eval.py`
 3. From the codearena directory, run `python codearena.py --MSWEBugFixing --predictions_path gold --run_id mswebench_test --max_workers 1 --instance_ids "INSERT YOUR INSTANCE HERE EX: elastic/logstash:17021" --mswe_phase all --force_rebuild True --clean True`